emard/ulx3s-bin/README.md

 A collection of functional binary files and uploaders to quickstart with ULX3S.
 Works from Debian Linux.
 Connect USB PC port with micro-USB cable to US1 port of ULX3S.
-Green LED D18 should turn ON.
+FT231X in factory default state should turn ON Green LED D18 when connected to PC.

 Set ftdi usbserial name